nspcc-dev/neofs-node/README.md

 # Supported platforms

 For now we only support GNU/Linux on amd64 CPUs with AVX/AVX2 instructions.
-More platforms will be officially supported after '1.0' release.
+More platforms will be officially supported after the '1.0' release.

-Latest version of neofs-node works with neofs-contract [v0.13.0](https://github.com/nspcc-dev/neofs-contract/releases/tag/v0.13.0).
+The latest version of neofs-node works with neofs-contract [v0.13.0](https://github.com/nspcc-dev/neofs-contract/releases/tag/v0.13.0).

 # Contributing